pheymann/artie/README.md

 ```

 ### Response Comparison
-Response comparison is done by creating a list of field-value pairs ([LabelledGenerics](https://github.com/milessabin/shapeless/wiki/Feature-overview:-shapeless-2.0.0#generic-representation-of-sealed-families-of-case-classes)) from your response classes `R`
+Response comparison is done by creating a list of field-value pairs ([LabelledGenerics](https://github.com/milessabin/shapeless/wiki/Feature-overview:-shapeless-2.0.0#generic-representation-of-sealed-families-of-case-classes)) from your responses of class `R`
 and comparing each field:

 ```Scala